bvm/bvm/README.md

 12. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
 13. Support downstream binary dependencies.
 14. List installed versions when `gvm use` can't find the version.
+15. Ability to run a specific version of a binary when using `gvm resolve`
+16. Ability to create aliases (ex. `deno2`)

 ## Goals